Swing Trading vs. Day Trading

 Swing Trading or Day Trading: Which One is Better?

-At this point you might find yourself asking, “Which one’s right for me?”
-Well, both day trading and swing trading have pros and cons.
+At this point, you might find yourself asking, “Which one’s right for me?”
+Well, both of these have pros and cons.
 Objectively speaking, neither strategy is better than the other, and traders should decide what best compliments their abilities, lifestyle preferences, and goals.
 The reality is that many traders do both to help balance their overall portfolio.

 To help you determine which style suits you best, here are some questions to consider: